Skip to Main Content

 Some examples of data analysis tools:

-Data Visualization helps discover trends, associations, and patterns that may not be easily identified otherwise.
+Data visualization helps discover trends, associations, and patterns that may not be easily identified otherwise.
 It is also a process to communicate your analysis with your audience effectively by employing tables, charts, graphs, maps, word cloud, etc.

 Some examples of data visualization tools: